Rescue, Rehabilitate & Release

 "Kidnapping"

-Merlin, the White Fronted Amazon Parrot (Amazona albifrons), fell from the nest as a fledgling and was kidnapped by a well-meaning local family.
+This White Fronted Amazon Parrot (Amazona albifrons), fell from the nest as a fledgling and was kidnapped by a well-meaning local family.
 They kept him in their home for 2 months, during which time he became gravely emaciated and malnourished.

 Unfortunately, some animals that make their way into our care are victims of (often accidental) kidnapping.
 It is normal for parents of numerous species, such as birds, ocelots and deer, to leave their young unattended for hours to days at a time to hunt or forage for food.
 These young can often be mistaken as abandoned, and are brought into our center by well-intentioned humans.
 This is usually not the case!
 We attempt to reunite kidnapped animals with its mother, but if reuniting is unsuccessful, we care for the animal until it is old and strong enough to survive in the wild.
 While we do our best to give all animals the highest possible standard of care, they are always better off being raised by their parents in the wild!